Admissions (Policy AD-1, AD-2, and AD-11)

 • Master of Science in Nursing

-• A current unencumbered RN license (and APRN license, if applicable) in the US, its territories, or its protectorates.
+• A current unencumbered RN license (and APRN license, if applicable) in the US, its territories, or protectorates.
 The license must be effective in the state where clinical or residency experiences will occur.

 • BSN to DNP-Nurse Practitioner